defold/defold.github.io/assets/gamescore.md

 ---
 layout: asset
 asset: gamescore
-title: GameScore
+title: GamePush
-description: b'GameScore is the GameScore SDK implementation for the Defold game engine.'
+description: b'GamePush (previously GameScore) is the GamePush SDK implementation for the Defold game engine.'
 ---